binary-manu/arch-ansible/README.md

 ### Force handlers to run again

-If during execution, the playbook fails while executing a handler, the next time it is run the handler will not run again, because the notifying task will report an `ok` status.
+If during execution, the playbook fails while executing a handler, the next time it runs the handler will not run again, because the notifying task will report an `ok` status.

 As a workaround, you can force all handlers to run again by setting the variable `run_handlers` to `true`.
 This works by causing all tasks that